alephium/docs/docs/dapps/Technical-Guide-With-A-Fullnode.md

 ---
-sidebar_position: 10
+sidebar_position: 11
-title: Smart Contract Guide
+title: Technical guide with a fullnode
 ---

 This document guides you through the creation, deployment and usage of smart contracts on Alephium mainnet.